DinisCruz/Book_Hacking_Portugal/content/Government.md

 ---
 layout: default
 title: Government
-type: research
+type: content
 ---

 ### Collaborative Commons

 Collaborative Commons provide a great vision for the future and how it could work.
 It provides a model of an organization where citizens and entities collaborate for common goals.

 "...Commons is a third model that breaks with the binomial market-state notion, formed -allegedly- by the only two organizational models able to meet the needs of the population.
 Although it is not new, new technologies have greatly promoted its expansion and thus the emergence of an economy of collaborative commons (Procumuns, [online], available: http://procomuns.net/wp-content/uploads/2016/03/CommonsDeclarationPolicies_eng_v01.odt.pdf)